pablohawkes/zabbix-mcp-server-nodejs/docs/quick-start.md

 #### Step 2: Restart Claude Desktop

 Close and reopen Claude Desktop.
-You should see the UpGuard tools available in the interface.
+You should see the Zabbix tools available in the interface.

 #### Step 3: Test Integration

 Try these example prompts in Claude Desktop:

 ```
-"Get the security risks for microsoft.com"
-"Show me all monitored vendors"
+"Show me all hosts in my Zabbix server"
-"List domains in my account"
-"Get vulnerability information for google.com"
+"Get current problems with high severity"
+"List all host groups"
+"Show me CPU utilization items for host 'web-server-01'"
+"Create a maintenance window for server maintenance"
 ```

 ### Option 2: Programmatic MCP Client